YasafVol/dc20/projectPlan/mvp.md

     *   `https://coolors.co/f72585-b5179e-7209b7-560bad-480ca8-3a0ca3-3f37c9-4361ee-4895ef-4cc9f0`

 ## III.
 MVP Feature Scope
-1.  **Character Creation Wizard (Level 1 Only):**
+1.  **Character Creation Page (Level 1 Only - Stages A, B, C):**
-    *   Guided, 6-stage UI implementing the initial stages (A-Attributes, B-Ancestry, C-Class) of the re-ordered flow (A-Attributes, B-Ancestry, C-Class, D-Background, E-Review, F-Equipment).
-These stages incorporate decision points from DC20's original 10 steps for Level 1.
+    *   A single, long-form page (`src/routes/character-creator/+page.svelte`) incorporating the functionality of the original Stages A (Attributes), B (Ancestry), and C (Class) of the re-ordered flow (A-Attributes, B-Ancestry, C-Class, D-Background, E-Review, F-Equipment).
+These sections incorporate decision points from DC20's original 10 steps for Level 1.
-    *   Visual-only breadcrumbs indicating progress through the re-ordered stages.
+    *   Visual-only breadcrumbs indicating progress through the re-ordered stages (as sections on the page).
     *   Input fields, selections, point allocation with real-time validation for Level 1 constraints.
     *   Dynamic *provisional* updates of relevant stats on the frontend as choices are made.
-    *   Data for the current creation process saved to the database (`CharacterInProgress` table) after each wizard step is completed by the user.
+    *   Data for the A-B-C sections is saved to the database (`CharacterInProgress` table) via a single unified API endpoint (`src/routes/api/character/progress/complete/+server.ts`) upon completion of these initial sections.
 2.  **Character Page Output:**
     *   Upon completion of the wizard, all character data is finalized, calculated on the backend, and stored in a `CharacterSheetData` table.
     *   A dedicated page displays this finalized Level 1 character sheet data in a structured, readable HTML format, styled according to the dark mode, modern & clean aesthetic.